Maxhawkinz/simple-interest-calculator/README.md

-# Simple Interest Calculator
+# github-final-project

-This project is a Bash script that calculates simple interest based on user input.
+This project is a simple interest calculator implemented using a Bash script.

-## Project Details
-- Principal amount
-- Rate of interest
-- Time period

 The calculator computes simple interest using the formula:

 Simple Interest = (Principal × Rate × Time) / 100
-Minor typo fix for Coursera final project.